Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Mint Salad

 - 8

-Remove the pan completely from the heat.
-Whisk in the cold butter cubes a little at a time, waiting for each piece to melt before adding the next.
-This French technique called 'monter au beurre' creates a glossy, lightly emulsified sauce that coats the beef without becoming heavy.
+Add 120 g (1/2 cup) chicken broth and simmer until reduced by half.
+Remove the pan completely from the heat, then whisk in the cold butter cubes a little at a time, waiting for each piece to melt before adding the next.
+This creates a glossy, lightly thickened sauce that coats the beef without becoming heavy.

 Plate and Serve